article background

 What is hyperfibre?

-In fact, it can deliver speeds of up to 10 gigabits per second.
-However, it’s worth noting that Hyperfibre plans usually come with speed options, and there are plans starting from just 2000Mbps.
+Although the technology can potentially deliver speeds of up to 10 gigabits per second, hyperfibre plans usually come with three speed options:

 What are the advantages of Hyperfibre?

 Speed, speed, and more speed.
-Hyperfibre essentially provides the platform to have an ever-scaling setup of devices all accessing seamless, (near) lag-free, superfast wi-fi.
-And that speed can provide some excellent benefits:
+Hyperfibre essentially provides the platform to have an ever-scaling set-up of devices all accessing seamless, (near) lag-free, superfast internet.

 Who provides hyperfibre?

-Hyperfibre is not available in all areas (around 75% of towns and cities), and currently only one major provider, 2degrees, offers it, and then only to new customers signing up directly for a Hyperfibre plan, not existing customers.
+Hyperfibre is not available in all areas (around 75% of towns and cities), and currently only from one major provider, 2degrees.
 However, there are a few smaller broadband providers offering hyperfibre.

 2degrees

-2degrees currently has two unlimited hyperfibre plans.
-Both are eligible for a $10/month discount for customers with a 2degrees pay monthly mobile plan.
+2degrees offers two unlimited hyperfibre plans for its non-business customers.
+Both are eligible for a $10/m discount for bundling with mobile, and a $20/m discount for bundling with power.

 • Up to 2000Mbps download/upload speed